Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• 1400 lumens at adjustable color temperature (2900K-7000K) produces a clean, flattering key light that eliminates the washed-out or shadowed appearance that causes self-view anxiety on calls — multiple owners report reduced self-consciousness after switching from overhead room lighting
+- 1400 lumens at adjustable color temperature (2900K–7000K) produces a clean, flattering key light that eliminates the washed-out or shadowed appearance causing self-view anxiety — users consistently report reduced self-consciousness after switching from overhead room lighting

-• Wi-Fi app allows brightness and color temperature adjustments from your phone without breaking eye contact on a call — practical for real-time corrections when window light changes
+- Wi-Fi app allows brightness and color temperature adjustments from your phone without breaking eye contact on a call — practical for real-time corrections when window light shifts

-• 2900K-7000K range covers the full workday light shift from warm morning light to cool afternoon daylight, allowing the light to match ambient conditions throughout a call-heavy schedule
+- 2900K–7000K range covers the full workday shift from warm morning light to cool afternoon daylight, so the light can match ambient conditions across a call-heavy schedule

-• Stream Deck integration enables saved lighting presets switchable with one button for those who run multiple call contexts — useful for switching between interview-style lighting and casual standup appearance
+- Stream Deck integration enables saved lighting presets switchable with one button — useful for switching between interview-style lighting and casual standup setups

 Cons

-• AC power only — requires a wall outlet within reach of the desk; there is no USB or battery option for setups without accessible outlets near the monitor position
+- AC power only — requires a wall outlet within reach of the desk; no USB or battery option for setups without accessible outlets near the monitor

-• The gooseneck arm stiffens over time and can drift slightly on vibration-prone desks during heavy typing — periodically re-tighten the mounting clamp
+- The gooseneck arm can drift slightly on vibration-prone desks during heavy typing — periodically re-tighten the mounting clamp to maintain position

-• No physical controls — if the Wi-Fi app is unreachable (network issues, app crash), the light cannot be adjusted until connectivity is restored
+- No physical controls — if the Wi-Fi app is unreachable (network issue, app crash), the light cannot be adjusted until connectivity is restored

 Rode NT-USB Mini